Fantastic Creatures of Ancient Greek & Roman Legend

 AEGIPAN, LIBYAN (Aigipan Libys) Goat-horned and legged men who lived in the forest of Mount Atlas.

-AMPHISBAENA (Amphisbaina) A Saharan serpent with two heads, one at each end of the body.
+AMPHISBAENA (Amphisbaina) A Saharan serpent with two heads, one at each end of its body.

-ANT, INDIAN (Myrmex Indikos) Gigantic insects which guarded the gold of the Indian deserts.
+ANT, INDIAN (Myrmex Indikos) Gigantic insects which guarded deposits of gold of the Indian deserts.

-BASILISC (Basiliskos) A deadly serpent which killed by touch.
+BASILISK (Basiliskos) A deadly African serpent which killed by touch and poisonous breath.

 BULL, ETHIOPIAN (Tauros Aithiopikos) A gigantic, aggressive African bull whose red hides were impervious to steel.